emencia/django-blog-lotus/docs/api.rst

 On default installation, the API is not mounted with ``django.conf.urls.i18n.i18n_patterns`` so the only way to switch language is through a cookie or HTTP headers.
-You can use ``i18n_patterns`` instead to allow for language prefix in URL.
+You could use ``i18n_patterns`` to allow language prefix in URL but it is not recommended because clients should not have to change language prefix in each URL to navigate in contents.

 Authentication & Permissions